AhmedThahir/uni-notes/docs/CS_Electives/Machine_Learning/03_Model.md

 ### Discrete Var

+Dummy variable trap

-For $C$ possible values of discrete var, you need to create $(C-1)$ dummy vars, as all zeros is also scenario
+- For $C$ possible values of discrete var, If you have intercept/constant term and $C$ dummy vars, you will have perfect multi-collinearity (dangerous), as all zeros is also a scenario

-Else, if you have $C$ dummy vars, you will have perfect multi-collinearity (dangerous)
+Solution
+- $C$ dummy variables, but no intercept
+- $C-1$ dummy variables with intercept

 ## Model Hints